-Many people still do not understand what a Cryptocurrency is like Bitcoin, this introduction will explain the most important thing about cryptocurrencies and when you have read it, you will know more about it than most other humans.
-Cryptocurrencies like Bitcoin, have captured the imagination of some, struck fear among others, and confused the rest of us.
+Many people still do not understand what Cryptocurrency is like Bitcoin, this introduction will explain the most important thing about cryptocurrencies and when you have read it, you will know more about it than most other humans.
+Cryptocurrencies have captured the imagination of some, struck fear among others, and confused the rest of us.

 In layman's terms (for dummies) it is just limited entries in a database no one can change without fulfilling specific conditions.
 This may seem ordinary, but, believe it or not: this is exactly how you can define a currency.
 This is the same as your bank account, it is just entries in database tables with all your transactions, deposits and withdrawals.
 The system is completely decentralized, meaning there are no servers involved and no central controlling authority which closely resembles file sharing on peer-to-peer networks.

 Image credits: BlockGeeks.com

 The databases used by cryptocurrencies use rules consisting of network peers and each peer has a complete historical record of all transactions for the customer's account.
 If Customer A wants to give Customer B some Bitcoins the transaction is completed using cryptography encryption so that the transaction is 100% secure and this is completed over a peer-to-peer network using basic P2P technology.
 As long as a transaction is unconfirmed, it is pending and can be forged.

 When a transaction is confirmed, it is set in stone and it is no longer forgeable when this occurs it is part of an immutable record of historical transactions that is that part of the so-called blockchain.
 The only potential problem is that these transactions could be captured and the encryption broken by a new breed of quantum computers, but this is just my opinion.